chakan/batch-ftp-deploy/README.md

 ## Usage

-You need to configure the varibles defined in the beginning of the file.
+You need to configure the variables defined in the beginning of the file.

 ### Connection